-How a young firm called The Practice of Everyday Design raised the roof, and comfort level, of an old bungalow in Mississauga
+How a young firm called Design Architecture Everyday raised the roof, and comfort level, of an old bungalow in Mississauga

 The word “innovation” probably doesn’t leap to mind when you think of the suburbs.
 But if your one-and-a-half-storey bungalow – complete with luscious gardens – needs contemporizing, inventiveness is the order of the day.

-Architect Melanie Morris, along with David Long and Antoine Morris, partners at the small but busy studio The Practice of Everyday Design, re-imagined the upper level of a home in Mississauga.
+Architect Melanie Morris, along with David Long and Antoine Morris, partners at the small but busy studio Design Architecture Everyday, re-imagined the upper level of a home in Mississauga.
 The goal was to turn the 51-square-metre space crammed with family belongings into a cottage-like retreat with a bedroom, bathroom and living area.

 First, the walls of the flat-topped second storey were reconstructed into a pitched roofline that reaches three metres.
 Then, built-in shelving was added along the newly pitched wall.
 Within the open space, the team came up with a partition screen, clad in horizontal slats of pine, as a way to separate the media room from storage space, bathroom and bedroom.